stashed/mongodb/docs/mongodb.md

 Here,

-- `spec.init.stashRestoreSession.name` specifies the `RestoreSession` crd name that we are going to use to restore this database.
+- `spec.init.waitForInitialRestore` specifies that KubeDB should wait until Stash restores the data for first time.

 Let's create the above database,